The SQL COUNT Function is one of the Aggregate Function which Counts the total number of rows (records) selected by the SELECT Statement

 Multiple tables Example

-You can use this SQL Count function on Multiple Tables.
+You can use this Count function on Multiple Tables.
 The below query will compute all the records from the Employee table and Department table.

 -- Multiple Tables Example SELECT (SELECT COUNT(*) FROM [Employees] ) AS [Total Employees], (SELECT COUNT(*) FROM [Department] ) AS [Total Departments]